nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Uploading a student's photo: `upload`

-Uploads a student's photo to be displayed as their profile picture when you select them.
+You can upload an image to be displayed as a student's profile picture.

 **Command Format:**